Mehdierli/ProgrammingNotes/Angular.md

 * With lazy loading our application does not need to load everything at once, it only needs to load what the user expects to see when the app first loads.
 * Modules that are lazily loaded will only be loaded when the user navigates to their routes.

-## what is subject.
-* An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.
-While plain Observables are unicast
-* A Subject is like an Observable, but can multicast to many Observers.
-Subjects are like EventEmitters: they maintain a registry of many listeners

 ## What is an observable?
-* Observables have no shared execution and are lazy.
+* An Observable is a Producer of multiple values, "pushing" them to Consumers.
+* It is lazy that can synchronously or asynchronously return zero to multiple values over the time.
+* Observable is lazy, that means only after you subscribe to it, it will execute and return value.
-* Subscribing to an Observable is analogous to calling a Function.
+* Subscribing to an Observable is similar to calling a Function.
-* Observables are able to deliver values either synchronously or asynchronously.
 * What is the difference between an Observable and a function?
     + Observables can "return" multiple values over time, something which functions cannot.
     + Functions can only return one value